 When filling the sprayer with water, avoid any risks of “over flow” or return to the water source.
 At the same time, special care must be taken that no spillage could end up in drains, wells, ditches or surface water unless the filling takes place on a special concrete area with efficient drainage to a safe container.

-In practical life it is safest to fill the sprayer from a separate water tank – or if filling directly from a public or private water supply makes sure that the end of the filling hose is positioned minimum 4 inches above the sprayer filling hole.
+In practical life it is safest to fill the sprayer from a separate water tank – or if filling directly from a public or private water supply makes sure that the end of the filling hose is positioned minimum 10 cm above the sprayer filling hole.

-The sprayer must not be left unattended while filling – to avoid overflow or other spillage.
+The sprayer must not be left unattended whilst filling – to avoid overflow or other spillage.

 Filling of the plant protection products should also take place at varied places in the field.
 Transportation of the concentrated chemicals between farm and field must be safe and according to the local rules.
-In practice, it is recommended to transport the plant protection products in a locked box where it is possible to contain any spillage that may occur.
+In practice, it is recommended to transport the plant protection products in a locked box where it is possible to contain any spillage that may occur (like the lockers on CM+).
 A shovel and plastic sack may also be a wise precaution for they can be used to pick up any spillage of concentrated chemical if lost on the ground.

 If filling plant protection products home on the farm it should take place on a concrete area where it is possible to pick up any spillage using special absorbent granules.
 If this is not possible then fill over a dedicated grass area that will help degrade any spillage.
 The sprayer pump should be off when transporting the sprayer from farm to field – to ensure the system is not under pressure.